sardell/cui-ng/directives/cui-wizard/README.md

 4. `{{iconRef/Link}}` -> reference to the icon that will appear under the for the step. (look below for more info on how this works)

 ### How it works / features
-The directive will start by reading the `title` atributes on each `step` element within the `cui-wizard`.
+The directive will start by reading the `step-title` atributes on each `step` element within the `cui-wizard`.
 Then it creates step indicators (these are given `.step-indicator` class) which will be clickable depending on the presence of the `clickable-indicators` atribute.
 The step that is currently active will give it's corresponding indicator an `.active` class.